 Encouragement of short retrospectives (10 minutes) reduces team’s motivation to bring up issues, therefore damaging morale

-Encourage everyone to speak, don’t try to “keep it [the retrospective] short”, make sure everyone is happy with what was discussed before ending the retrospective.
+Encourage everyone to speak, don’t try to “keep it [the retrospective] short”, make sure everyone is happy with what was discussed before ending the retrospective. / Explicitly set a specific time, e.g., 60/90/120 minutes.

 Some issues are repeated, highlighting lack of engagement with what the other teammates are adding to the board